cs4241-22a/a1-gettingstarted/README.md

 ## Technical Achievements
 - **Styled page with CSS**:
 Added rules for the p, li, table, and body selectors.
-Assigned colors in accordance with the color palette that was created to each component.
+Assigned colors, in accordance with the color palette that was created, to each component.
 Adjusted the font size slightly for the list and paragraph text.
 Elected to employ a double-border for the header.
 Mixed around serif and sans-serif fonts where it was deemed appropriate.